shoumikchatterjee/PHP/README.md

+ABOUT:
-# contains code to showcase PHP coding skills
+# file contains PHP code

+FEATURES:
+# can create variables, conditionals, loops, and functions in PHP